sebranly/simple-bot/README.md

 # simplebot

-This is a really simple bot we created as final-year students in 2016, in a team of 2, by using AIML.
-It is hosted on Pandorabots (free).
+This is a really simple chatbot we created as final-year students in 2016, in a team of 2, by using AIML.
+It is hosted on Pandorabots (for free).
-We were given a few hours and had to play aroud with AIML in order to show we were able to use its format (see "Scenario" down below for more explanation about it)
+We were given a few hours and had to play around with AIML in order to show we were able to use its format (see "Scenario" down below for more explanation about it)

 ## Test

-You can chat with this bot by going to https://playground.pandorabots.com/en/clubhouse/ > type "sebranly_simple_bot" in the search bar and then click on "Talk" on the resulting chatbot
+You can chat with this bot by going to https://playground.pandorabots.com/en/clubhouse/.
+Then type `sebranly_simple_bot` in the search bar and then click on "Talk" on the resulting chatbot.
 See "Scenario" down below in order to learn how to interact with it as it's a simple showcase

 ## Installation